ezanol/andbang-alfred/README.md

 You will need to follow the auth instructions to save a token.
 Type `!` and the workflow will take care of the rest.

 ### If you have more than 1 team
 After typing `!` you will see entries for each of your teams.
 Tab will autocomplete your team name.
+Typing will filter your teams.

 ### If you have 1 team
 There will be no need or prompt to type your team name.
 All commands will apply to your one team.